Jared-Ervin/brickwise-mvp/README.md

 - Run `bun run dev` to start web, admin, and api together.
 - Run `bun run codegen` to generate GraphQL types and client helpers.

+Local database (optional)
+- If you have Docker: start Postgres + Redis with `docker compose up -d`
+- If you do NOT have Docker: set `USE_DB=false` in `services/api/.env` to run without a DB (in-memory stubs)
+- Configure API env: copy `services/api/.env.example` to `services/api/.env` and adjust as needed.
+- Generate migrations: `bun run db:generate` (only if DB is available)
+- Start API: `bun --cwd services/api dev`
+- With DB available, the API reads Offerings from Postgres; otherwise it serves stub data.

 Packages
 - apps/web: Investor/Borrower web app (Vite + React)
 - apps/admin: Admin console (Vite + React)